HyungKyu-Kim/HyungKyu-Kim.github.io/mail.md

 <p>Dear Professor 000<br>
 My name is Hyungkyu Kim from South Korea and I am emailing you since I am interested in your doctoral course.<br>
 Until now, I have pondered "how" I can develop, but I think that it's time to focus on "what" I develop.<br>
-I believe that I am able to break any obstacles that I will face for research with my experience of industrial field over years!!<br>
+I believe that I am able to break any obstacles that I will face for research with my experience of industrial field over years!<br>
 </p>

 <p>I would like to briefly introduce my background.
 My main skill-set is as below</p>